mesterhammerfic/bjjstats/README.md

 #### Try the pipeline locally
 with local csv files:
  - run `python pipeline/extract/extract.py 10 --output pipeline/load` to extract and transform the data to the `pipeline/load` directory.
-Note: the `10` is the number of pages to scrape, you can change this to any number.
+The `10` is the number of pages to scrape.
+You can change this to any number, or leave it out to scrape all pages.
  - run `DB_URL=sqlite:///test.db python pipeline/load/load.py pipeline/load/athlete.csv pipeline/load/performance.csv pipeline/load/match.csv` to load the data into a local sqlite database

 with parquet files uploaded to s3: